danielcbit/apcctrl/doc/manual/manual.rst

 you might want to get a copy of PsShutdown, which does have a power down option.
 You can find it and a lot more useful software at: http://technet.microsoft.com/en-us/sysinternals/bb897541.aspx.
-To use their shutdown program rather than the apcupsd supplied version, you simply edit:
+To use their shutdown program rather than the apcctrl supplied version, you simply edit:

 ::

-    c:\apcupsd\etc\apcupsd\apccontrol
+    c:\apcctrl\etc\apcctrl\apccontrol

 with any text editor and change our calls to shutdown to psshutdown.